Gary Holt (footballer): Livingston

 In August 2018, he was appointed head coach of Scottish Premiership club Livingston, replacing former Scotland teammate Kenny Miller in the role.
 He won the Premiership manager of the month award for September 2018 and guided the relegation favourites to a ninth-place finish on their return to the Premiership.

 Holt was forced to take a temporary leave of absence from his role in August 2019 when he overexerted in a gym session and contracted rhabdomyolysis, causing his blood levels to rise to dangerous levels and his skeletal muscle to begin breaking down.
 The 2019–20 season provided further success for Holt and Livingston, as the Lions finished in fifth place.
 It was the club's second-highest ever league finish, and Holt won the Premiership manager of the month award for January 2020 and was nominated for the Scottish Football Writers' Association 'Manager of the Year Award'.

 After a bad start to the 2020–21 season, Holt resigned on 26 November.

 Falkirk sporting director

 Holt returned to Falkirk in January 2021 as their sporting director.
 He became interim manager in April 2021 after the departures of David McCracken and Lee Miller.
 He was sacked from this role one year later in January 2022.

+Partick Thistle Women

+In November 2025, Holt was appoined the new manager of Partick Thistle Women.